 In fact, on his deathbed, Klimt’s last words were “send for Emilie.”

-One of Klimt’s most famous and expensive paintings, Adele Bloch-Bauer I and Adele Bloch-Bauer II had previously been stolen by Nazis during World War II.
+6. One of Klimt’s Most Famous and Expensive Paintings, Adele Bloch-Bauer I and Adele Bloch-Bauer II Had Previously Been Stolen by Nazis During WWII.

 Adele Bloch-Bauer was a patron of the arts and close friend of Klimt.
 He painted her portrait twice and the masterpieces hung in the Bloch-Bauer family home after their completion.